 Also represented as clouds.

-Modern Interpretation: Thinking, planning, acting; mental skills, insight
+Modern Interpretation: Assertiveness; thinking, planning, acting; mental skills, insight

 Sun, the Wind / Tree, stands for a lively, pushing growth from within.
 Like the landscape’s greening in the spring: self confident, powerful, without hesitation.
 Strategical, relentless, unstoppable.
 Like the wind: passing through every opening, into every corner.